-- Collect At Least 8,000 Pounds of Food (one week’s worth of distribution at CSU’s Food Pantry)
+- Collect At Least 20,000 Pounds of Non-Perishable Nutritious Food

 - Spread Awareness About the Current Hunger Trends with our fellow Ram Community and Beyond!

 - CSU Colleges/Departments (i.e. College of Agricultural Sciences, History Department, Vice President for Research)